SuperMadison/github-slideshow/_posts/0000-01-02-SuperMadison.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our second slide! and this has been edited. :)"
 ---
-Your text
+Hello, Madison is my name.
 Use the left arrow to go back!